nawrahk/nawrahk/README.md

 👋 Hello

   I'm a scientist specializing in molecular and computational biology with 6 years of experience in data analysis and visualization.
-I'm currently in the process of completing my PhD in Computational Biology from the University of Toronto, where I conducted integrative analyses of large complex multi-omics datasets for biological insights, leading to a strong understanding of various bioinformatic tools and pipelines, statistical models, and data visualization tools.
+I have a PhD in Computational Biology from the University of Toronto, where I conducted integrative analyses of large complex multi-omics datasets for biological insights, leading to a strong understanding of various bioinformatic tools and pipelines, statistical models, and data visualization tools.

 💻 My skills lie in ...